Kartikkumargujarati/kartikkumargujarati.github.io/README.md

 ```
 $ gatsby develop
 ```
-The website should now running at http://localhost:8000
+The website should now be running at http://localhost:8000